THIS DATE IN HISTORY: Feb. 5

 1994: Peter Bondra scores four goals on four shots in a span of 4:12 during the first period of the Washington Capitals' 6-3 win against the visiting Tampa Bay Lightning.
 Bondra sets an NHL record for fastest four goals by one player.
 He scores his fifth goal of the game at 19:30 of the second period.

-1997: Ron Francis becomes the second player in NHL history to have 500 or more points with two teams.
+1997: Ron Francis becomes the second player in NHL history to have at least 500 points with two teams.
 Francis has two assists in the Pittsburgh Penguins' 6-3 road win against the Montreal Canadiens, giving him 500 points with the Penguins.
-Francis comes to the Penguins after earning 821 points with the Whalers.
+Francis comes to the Penguins in 1991 after earning 821 points with the Whalers.

 1999: Patrick Roy, 33, becomes the youngest goalie in NHL history to earn 400 victories when he makes 26 saves in the Colorado Avalanche's 3-1 win against the Red Wings at Joe Louis Arena.
 It's the 10th win in a row for Roy and the 11th straight for the Avalanche.